 These are super simple and very tasty.
-They’re also much easier to deal with after being chilled, so if you have time you might want to throw them in the refrigerator.
+They’re also much easier to deal with after being chilled, so definitely chill before cutting and store in either the refrigerator or the freezer.

 Candy Bar Brownies

 - 6 tablespoon unsalted butter melted and cooled

 - 1/4 teaspoon plus 1/8 teaspoon salt

 - 2 tablespoons plus 2 teaspoons unsweetened natural cocoa powder